neerajmahajan/recap-java/README.md

 # recap-java
 Repository to revise and document Java.

-## Repository structure
+# Repository structure
-  * Will be creating seprate branches in this repository for different topics.
+There will be a separate folder for different topics/features.
+Please read Readme.md in respective folders for details.